ueapy/pythoncourse2022-website/src/installation.md

 The material for the workshop can be directly downloaded as a [zip file](https://github.com/ueapy/pythoncourse2021-materials/archive/master.zip) or can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2021-materials).

-### Option 1: Download ZIP file
+### Option 1: Download ZIP file (easier)
 Download the materials as a [zip file](https://github.com/ueapy/pythoncourse2021-materials/archive/master.zip) and unpack it in a suitable directory, for example, in `Downloads` folder.
+Jump to "3.
+Create the environment".

-### Option 2: Using Git
+### Option 2: Using Git (allows restoring originals after modifications)
 #### 2.1.
 Install Git
 If you don't have git version control system installed, you can install it following these instructions:
 ##### Linux